4c74356b41/4c74356b41.github.io/_posts/2017-08-02-how-to-delete-backup-vault-with-protected-items.md

 I've came across this problem where I had a backup vault I want to delete, but it contains Azure SQL long term backup databases.
 And you cannot remove them using the portal.
 Azure Backup is pretty counter-intuitive so I've decided to convert that knowledge into a post.

+**Obviously you will lose all your backups if you do this**.
+But since I was just tinkering around I needed to do that.

 What you have to do is remove the backup items and delete the vault after.

 ```